 The break up of the former Yugoslavia, the ensuing armed conflicts and economic mismanagement resulted in hyperinflation and a ruined economy.
-Established markets were lost, traditional production relations were disrupted and the international community imposed sanctions.
-Household foreign exchange banking assets were frozen, a number of private banks collapsed and in early 1994 there was hyperinflation resulting in a virtual collapse of industrial output.
-By 1994 GDP in the Federal Republic of Yugoslavia (FRY) had dropped to 44% of its 1990 level.
+Established markets were lost, traditional production relations were disrupted and the

 Montenegro suffered a further severe economic set back as a result of the Kosovo crisis in 1999.
 GDP dropped by a further 10% in 1999 alone to 58% of the 1990 level.
 Foreign exchange shortages resulted in steadily increasing gaps between the official and parallel market exchange rates.
 Inevitably public finances were badly affected.